IQRA HIGH SCHOOL

 - Be able to keep detailed, accurate and secure written records of referrals/concerns.

-- The Senior and Deputy Designated Persons will ensure all staff receive appropriate Safeguarding training, if necessary from an external provider using the endorsed Oldham LSCB materials.
-All staff will be expected to undergo endorsed Basic Awareness in Safeguarding training within the first term of their employment/placement which will be refreshed every 3 years, to enable them to understand and fulfil their safeguarding responsibilities effectively:
+The Senior and Deputy Designated Persons will ensure all staff receive appropriate Safeguarding training, if necessary from an external provider using the endorsed Oldham LSCB materials.
+All staff will be expected to undergo endorsed Basic Awareness in Safeguarding training within the first term of their employment/placement which will be refreshed every 3 years, to enable them to understand and fulfil their safeguarding responsibilities effectively;

 - All staff and volunteers, especially new or part-time staff who may work with different educational settings, will receive:

-- a copy of a safeguarding summary document prior to starting work
+- A copy of a safeguarding summary document prior to starting work

-- induction training to ensure that staff have an overview of the organisation understand its purpose, values, services and structure are able to recognise/identify signs of abuse which may include:
+- Induction training to ensure that staff have an overview of the organisation, understand its purpose, values, services and structure are able to recognise/identify signs of abuse which may include:

-- significant changes in children’s behaviour;
+- Significant changes in children’s general well-being,

-- deterioration in children’s general well-being;
+- Deterioration in children’s behaviour,

-- unexplained bruising, marks or signs of possible abuse or neglect;
+- Unexplained bruising, marks or signs of possible abuse or neglect,

-- children’s comments which give cause for concern;
+- Children’s comments which give cause for concern,

-- any reasons to suspect neglect or abuse outside the setting, for example in the child’s home; and/or
+- Any reasons to suspect neglect or abuse outside the setting, for example in the child’s home, and/or

-- Know that they must report any concerns immediately they arise and to whom understand confidentiality issues.
+- Know that they must report any concerns immediately as they arise and to whom understand confidentiality issues.

-4 Roles and Responsibilities of the Head Teacher
+- Roles and Responsibilities of the Head Teacher

 The Head Teacher will ensure that: